 There are several types of clothes steamers available today.
 The most popular one is an upright garment steamer.
 It is used to de-wrinkle and smooth clothes that are hung on a hanger or attached to some pole.
-The beauty about upright garment steamers is that they allow for a quick freshening of clothes including upholstery that is impossible to iron in any other way.
+The beauty of upright garment steamers is that they allow for a quick freshening of clothes including upholstery that is impossible to iron in any other way.
 Upright models are compact in size and take very little space; they offer excellent manoeuvrability.
 The second type is a steamer with a base.
 This type of garment steamer, obviously, is bulkier but it is also more versatile allowing you to iron almost all types of clothes and fabrics that you have in your place.
 Generally, using these garment steamers requires an ironing board too.

 Power and Steam Output

 The next two features to consider are the power and steam output.
 These two parameters determine how fast you'll be able to smooth and de-wrinkle your clothes.
 It's crucial that the steam flow is not weak and allows you to finish ironing in less time.
-1300-1800 Watts are considered the ultimate performance with the minimal steam output of 25 g/min.
+1300-1800 watts are considered the ultimate performance with the minimal steam output of 25 g/min.
 It goes without saying that the more powerful the steamer is the faster the steam will be produced.
 Though the difference in time is not huge, it's still nice not to waste time waiting.
 So make sure to check out the heat up time as well.

 Capacity and Steaming Time

-A tank capacity is also important.
+Tank capacity is also important.
 The bigger it is the more time you will be able to iron without having to refill it.
 On average, tank capacity featured on garment steamers varies from 200 ml up to 2 litres.
 Whether you need a steamer for home use or you're looking for a portable thing suitable for travel as well, the market offers multiple options to choose from.
-Like we said before, the steaming time is linked to the capacity.
+Like we said before, the steaming time is linked to capacity.

 Nozzles and Accessories

 Finally, consider the package: what nozzles and how many accessories come supplied with the unit.
 What is also important to pay attention to is the quality of materials.
-To reduce price on their products, many manufacturers produce nozzles from plastic, but if you want them to serve you longer, we highly recommend considering those made of durable aluminium or stainless steel.
+To reduce the price of their products, many manufacturers produce nozzles from plastic, but if you want them to serve you longer, we highly recommend considering those made of durable aluminium or stainless steel.
 Some of the nozzles may also include an additional heating element which allows them to heat up faster and better removing stubborn creases.
 These nozzles are usually connected to a steaming station by a special hose, through which goes the steam; the longer they are, the easier it is to move the steamer over clothes.
-Last not the least, check out what brushes come included.
+Last but not least, check out what brushes come included.
 Many of them can be really helpful, allowing you to clean not only your blouses, dresses, and pants but also heavy fur winter coats.